zerasul/genesis-code/README.md

 * In MacOs the _compile & Run project_ command, the emulator is not running in background.
 We are working in this issue.
 * In linux systems, you can't compile with debug options using SGDK/GENDEV toolchain.
 * In Linux Systems, when you create a new project there is no launch.json file for SGDK/GENDEV toolchain.
+* On MacOs Systems, for the SGDK/GENDEV ToolchainType you can't use custom Makefile or custom Enviroment variables; this is due to the use of Wine.

 ## Release Notes